afonsofvaz/ratio_estimator/README.md

 1. goodnessOfFit_\*.R files generate data and compute the power of the goodness-of-fit hypothesis test for each setting.
 They should be run first.
 2. Analysis_power.R generates the plots for the power analysis.
 These plots will be sabed in the folder `ratio_estimator/goodness-of-fit/plots`.

+If you have any questions (or another feedbaks), send an e-mail to afonsofvaz@gmail.com.